-Cybertrust offers several types of certificates for servers, that can be used for web based transactions, such as the following:
+Cybertrust offers several types of certificates for servers that can be used for web-based transactions, such as the following:

-- SureServer: SureServer is meant for entities that wish to verify their identity and participate in secured communication and transactions at the web-server level, using Secure Socket Layer (SSL) technology The identity of the certificate-holder is authenticated by Cybertrust. - SureServer EV: SureServer EV is meant for entities that wish to verify their identity and participate in secured communication and transactions at the web-server level using using Secure Socket Layer (SSL) technology.
-The identity of the certificate-holder is fully authenticated by Cybertrust in accordance with the CA/browser forum Guidelines for Extended Validation Certificates. - SureServer EDU: SureServer EDU is meant for entities within the education and research space that wish to verify their identity and participate in secure communication and transactions at the web-server level using Secure Socket Layer (SSL) technology.
+- SureServer: SureServer is meant for entities that wish to verify their identity and participate in secured communication and transactions at the web server level, using Secure Socket Layer (SSL) technology.
+The identity of the certificate holder is authenticated by Cybertrust.
+SureServer Certificates containing the policy OID pointing to this CPS are managed in accordance of the "Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates", current and future versions. - SureServer EV: SureServer EV is meant for entities that wish to verify their identity and participate in secured communication and transactions at the web server level using Secure Socket Layer (SSL) technology.
+The identity of the certificate holder is fully authenticated by Cybertrust in accordance with the CA/Browser Forum Guidelines for Extended Validation Certificates.
+The identity of the certificate holder is authenticated by Cybertrust.
+SureServer EV Certificates containing the policy OID pointing to this CPS are managed in accordance of the "Guidelines For The Issuance And Management Of Extended Validation Certificates", current and future versions.

-1.2.3 Object Publishing Certificates
+1.2.3 Code Signing / Object Publishing Certificates

-Cybertrust offers one type of object certificate software objects:
+Cybertrust offers one type of code signing / object publishing certificate:

-• SureCodesign provides assurance on the identity of an entity that distributes software or software object such as applets etc. on the Internet, and on the integrity of the software being distributed as well, utilizing Microsoft Authenticode or Netscape's codesigning standards.
+SureCodesign provides assurance of the identity of an entity that distributes software or software objects such as applets etc. on the Internet, and on the integrity of the digital files being distributed as well, utilizing Microsoft Authenticode, Netscape code signing and various Java standards.
+No assurance of the viability of the software code or disclaimer of malicious intent can be construed; SureCodeSign does not include software code review or testing.